bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures: Methodology

 For comparison, we implement standard Gibbs samplers for (i) Poisson Bayesian NMF with Exponential and Gamma priors (using Poisson augmentation), and (ii) Normal Bayesian NMF with Exponential and Truncated Normal priors.
 Standard Poisson models serve as direct baselines, against which our novel Poisson+MH models reach equivalent solutions at reduced computational cost.
 The Normal models provide motivation and validation of our Normal model-based proposals within the Poisson+MH framework, as they converge to the same modes as the standard Poisson models.
 All models are summarized in Table~\ref{tab:models}.

 The Poisson-Gamma model is available in {\tt SigneR} \citep{rosales2016} while Truncated Normal and Exponential priors as well as Normal likelihoods are available in {\tt SignatureAnalyzer} \citep{kasar2015whole, kim2016somatic}.
-We implement our own samplers to enable direct models comparisons where all settings but likelihoods and priors are held constant.
+We implement our own samplers to enable direct model comparisons where all settings but likelihoods and priors are held constant.
 We do not implement a standard Gibbs sampler for the Poisson-Truncated Normal model because the full conditionals are not from distributions that can be directly sampled, even with Poisson augmentation.
 The Poisson-Gamma model is the closest comparison.

-To evaluate the ability of SBFI to learn rank, we compare it to minBIC, a procedure which fits a separate Poisson+MH sampler for each candidate rank and selects the one minimizing BIC.
+To evaluate the ability of SBFI to learn rank, we compare it to minBIC, a procedure that fits a separate Poisson+MH sampler for each candidate rank and selects the one minimizing BIC.
 We also compare it to automatic relevance determination as implemented in {\tt SignatureAnalyzer}, which learns rank but does not report posterior uncertainty.
+Under the non-negativity constraints in NMF, SignatureAnalyzer's L1 and L2 priors correspond to Exponential and Truncated Normal priors, respectively.